preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/permissions/index.rst

 ******************
 Here you can add or remove Business Profile Administrators, and set separate administrators for various parts of the Business Profile, if needed.
 You must be Business Profile Administrator or Tenant Administrator to edit the permissions.

-A Business Profile Administrator automatically has permissions for Workspace, Shared Links and Announcements (and Search in Omnia 6,12) and therefore does not need to be added there.
+A Business Profile Administrator automatically has permissions for Workspace, Shared Links, Announcements and Search, and therefore does not need to be added there.

-(Image from Omnia 6.12).

 .. image:: permissions-business-profile-612.png